EzLucca/rank_2_push_swap/README.md

 The last element becomes the first one.
 - `rrr`: `rra` and `rrb` at the same time.

+### The Benchmark
+Max validation(100)
+- Sort 100 random numbers in fewer than 700 operations.
+- Sort 500 random numbers in no more than 5500 operations.

+Min validation (80%)
+- Sort 100 random numbers in under 1100 operations and 500 numbers in 8500 operations.
+- Sort 100 random numbers in under 700 operations and 500 numbers in 11500 operations.
+- Sort 100 random numbers in under 1300 operations and 500 numbers in 5500 operations.

 ### The Functions
 ### The Logic
 ### The Bonus